nya3jp/tast/docs/writing_tests.md

 introduce a new descriptively-named subpackage; see e.g. the [chromecrash] package within the `ui` package, used by the [ui.ChromeCrashLoggedIn] and [ui.ChromeCrashNotLoggedIn] tests.

+### Startup and shutdown

+If a test requires the system to be in a particular state before it runs, it should include code that tries to get the system into that state if it isn't there already.
+Previous tests may have aborted mid-run; it's not safe to make assumptions that they undid all temporary changes that they made.

+Tests should also avoid performing unnecessary de-initialization steps on
+completion: UI tests should leave Chrome logged in instead of restarting it, for example.
+Since later tests can't safely make assumptions about the initial state of the system, they'll need to e.g. restart Chrome again regardless, which takes even more time.
+In addition to resulting in a faster overall running time for the suite, leaving the system in a logged-in state makes it easier for developers to manually inspect it after running the test when diagnosing a failure.

+Note that tests should still undo atypical configuration that leaves the system in a non-fully-functional state, though.
+For example, if a test needs to temporarily stop a service, it should restart it before exiting.

+### Test consolidation

+Much praise has been written for verifying just one thing per test.
+A quick sampling of internal links:

+*   [TotT 227]
+*   [TotT 324]
+*   [TotT 339]
+*   [TotT 520]
+*   [Unit Testing Best Practices Do's and Don'ts]

+While this is sound advice for fast-running, deterministic unit tests, it isn't necessarily always the best approach for integration tests:

+*   There are unavoidable sources of non-determinism in Chrome OS integration tests.
+DUTs can experience hardware or networking issues, and flakiness becomes more likely as more tests are run.
+*   When a lengthy setup process is repeated by many tests in a single suite, lab resources are consumed for a longer period of time and other testing is delayed.

+If you need to verify multiple related aspects of a single feature that requires a time-consuming setup process like logging in to Chrome, starting Android, or launching a container, it's often preferable to write a single test that just does the setup once and then verifies all aspects of the feature.
+As described in the next section, multiple errors can be reported by a single test, so coverage need not be reduced when tests are consolidated and an early expectation fails.

+For lightweight testing that doesn't need to interact with Chrome or restart services, it's fine to use fine-grained tests.

 ## Errors and logging